eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/installation-operating.md

        * `DITTO_LOGGING_TOTAL_LOG_FILE_SIZE` (default: 1GB)
    * the format in which logging is done is "LogstashEncoder" format - that way the logfiles may easily be imported into an ELK stack
-   * when running Ditto in Kubernetes uncomment the initContainers part in the `ditto-cluster.yaml` to be able to mount log files to the host.
+   * when running Ditto in Kubernetes apply the `ditto-log-files.yaml` to your Kubernetes cluster in order to mount log files to the host system.

 ## Monitoring